-- Do not wait for a crisis.
-Many times, we respond when there is a crisis, but part of preventing suicide and being aware of mental health issues is finding very specific ways to be present with your child.
-That can be at the dinner table or during car rides.
+- Do not wait for a crisis to discuss suicide.
+Many times, we respond to a child when there is a crisis, but part of preventing suicide and being aware of mental health issues before things become overwhelming.
+This can mean asking about how they are doing at the dinner table or during car rides and letting them know you will be there for them no matter how difficult their struggles may be.

 - Check in regularly and ask your child directly how they are doing and if they have ever had thoughts about ending their life.

 - Ask directly about suicidal thoughts.
-Even if their child is not struggling with suicide or depression, parents can model for their child that it is good to talk about serious emotional concerns with trusted adults and important to reach out to friends to have these conversations, too.
+Even if your child is not struggling with suicide or depression, you can model for your child that it is good to talk about serious emotional concerns with trusted adults and important to reach out to friends to have these conversations, too.